epu-ntua/EnergyGuard-JupyterHub/README.md

 * If it has less than 60 days left, the SDK tries to get a new one and keeps the old one if that fails.
 * If there is no token or it has expired, the SDK gets a new one.

-To get a new PAT, the SDK takes the user's Keycloak token from the Hub and calls `PATCH /api/2.0/mlflow/users/access-token` on MLflow.
-The new token is valid for 300 days and is saved with mode `0600`.
-A file lock stops two kernels from requesting a token at the same time.
-The SDK then sets `MLFLOW_TRACKING_USERNAME` and `MLFLOW_TRACKING_PASSWORD`, and MLflow uses basic authentication.

-Getting a new PAT fails if the user has never logged in to the MLflow web UI, because mlflow-oidc-auth has no account for them yet.

 #### 2. Bearer token fallback